jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 early legislation, you put to one side for the reason that you have given.
 That would be significant because Congress was then contemporaneous; it was the same Congress about the same time as those that submitted the Fourteenth Amendment.
-But since 1871 Congress has continued to pass legislation year after year acknowledging or authorizing—<a name="page25"></a>which is it—acknowledging or authorizing segregation in the District, both.
+But since 1871 Congress has continued to pass legislation year after year acknowledging or authorizing—which is it—acknowledging or authorizing segregation in the District, both.
 Whatever it is, there have been appropriations recognizing the fact of segregation, and such has been the policy of the District; is that correct? </p>
 <p>MR. RANKIN: That is right. </p>